Estimated average glucose (eAG)

 Knowing your eAg can help you:

-- Confirm self-test readings
+- Relate to your self-test blood glucose readings

 You and your provider can see how well your diabetes care plan is working by looking at your eAG readings.